marcoaaz/AcevedoEtAl._2024b_autoencoder/README.md

 # AcevedoEtAl._2024b_autoencoder
-This repository contains the original scripts to process the micro-analytical data of rock thin sections.
+This repository contains the original scripts to process the micro-analytical data of rock thin sections (available at [Zenodo](https://zenodo.org/records/10669251)).
 The full documentation of the code is in the submitted manuscript (Supplementary Material 1):

 **Acevedo Zamora, M. A., Kamber, B. S., Jones, M. W. M., Schrank, C. E., Ryan, C. G., Howard, D. L., Paterson, D. J., Ubide, T., & Murphy, D. (in revision).
 Tracking element-mineral associations with unsupervised learning and dimensionality reduction in chemical and optical image stacks of thin sections.
 Chemical Geology.**